Kaviyoor Revamma

-Kaviyoor C. K. Revamma (14 April 1930 in Kaviyoor – 13 May 2007 in Kollam) was a popular Carnatic vocalist.
+Kaviyoor C. K. Revamma (14 April 1930 – 13 May 2007) was a popular Carnatic vocalist.
 Revamma, who started learning Carnatic music at the age of eight, had her initiation into the career of a musician at Aruvipuram at the age of 16.

-After securing the first rank in BA and MA degree (music) examinations, she received her PhD in music from Kerala University.
-Revamma was the first to get PhD in music from Kerala University.
-Later, she lectured at the women's college in Thiruvananthapuram, where she became the head of the department of Music.
-Revamma also served as principal of the Thrissur Government College and retired as deputy director, Collegiate Education.
+After securing first rank in her BA and MA (music) examinations, she received a PhD in music from the Kerala University.
+Revamma was the first person to earn a PhD in music there.
+Later, she lectured at the women's college in Thiruvananthapuram, where she became head of the Music department.
+Revamma also served as principal of Thrissur Government College and retired as deputy director of Collegiate Education.